Samsung/tizen-docs/docs/application/native/guides/ui/efl/data-types.md

 2. To create the inlist nodes, allocate the memory and use the `eina_inlist_append()` function:

-   - The first parameter is the existing list head or `NULL` to create a new list.The following example passes `NULL` to create a new list.
+   - The first parameter is the existing list head or `NULL` to create a new list.

+     The following example passes `NULL` to create a new list.

-   - The second parameter is the new list node, and it must not be `NULL`.You must use the `EINA_INLIST_GET()` macro to get the inlist object of the datastruct.
+   - The second parameter is the new list node, and it must not be `NULL`.

+     You must use the `EINA_INLIST_GET()` macro to get the inlist object of the datastruct.

    ```
    struct my_struct *d;